-Evidence shows that disadvantaged pupils, perform less well on average than nondisadvantaged pupils, at all levels of school Education.
+Evidence shows that disadvantaged pupils, perform less well on average than non- disadvantaged pupils, at all levels of school Education.
 Slower progress may be seen due to many factors.
-The LAC pupil premium grant and Early Years LAC pupil Premium '20-21 is additional funding available to schools in England to raise the attainment of looked after children and close the gap between them and their peers.
-The Lincolnshire Virtual School gives the school an initial allocation of £1000 per child.
-A further sum of £1345 can be applied for by the school for each looked -after child belonging to Lincolnshire and this money will be allocated using the online E-PEP form according to identified needs.
+The LAC pupil premium grant and

+Early Years LAC pupil Premium '22-23 is additional funding available to schools in England to raise the attainment of looked after children and close the gap between them and their peers.
+Local authorities receive £2410 for each looked after child in their care.
+An allocation is given to the school and the remainder can be applied for by the school for each looked after child belonging to Lincolnshire.
+This money is allocated by using the online EPEP form.